I tried retraining the NVIDIA LLM Router to match my own persona (Training Edition)

 - NVIDIA-AI-Blueprints/llm-router (GitHub) — The repository including the v3 branch covered in this article

-- NVIDIA LLM Router で LLM の用途別使い分け環境を構築してみた(基礎編) — Series Part 1, covering the default checkpoint behavior and OpenAI-compatible endpoint basics
+- NVIDIA LLM Router で LLM の用途別使い分け環境を構築してみた(基礎編) — Series Part 1, basics of default checkpoint behavior and the OpenAI-compatible endpoint

 Upstream PRs Submitted During Verification for This Article